 Our law firm has successfully represented many people in employment claims, including whistleblower and retaliation claims.
 If we accept your case, you can depend on our lawyers to take a close look into the facts of your case and fight for your rights.
 We prepare every case with the intention of taking it to trial.
 Our aggressive, tenacious approach to helping our clients achieves successful outcomes, both in trial and in negotiations.

-If you were fired from your job for blowing the whistle on illegal activities, or even activities you had good reason to be illegal, contact Carter Law Offices today.
-We offer a free initial consultation.
+If you were fired from your job for blowing the whistle on illegal activities, or even activities you had good reason to believe were illegal, contact Carter Law Offices today.
+We offer free initial consultations to all prospective clients.
+Call 816-283-3500 or fill out our online contact form to get started.